 Early Life and Inspirations

-Born in 1959, Steven Hughes was nurtured in the picturesque village of Llysfaen, nestled in the rolling hills of North Wales.
+Born in 1959, Steven Jones was nurtured in the picturesque village of Llysfaen, nestled in the rolling hills of North Wales.
 The serene beauty of his surroundings became his first muse, inspiring the young artist to capture the sweeping landscapes in sketch and paint.
 By the tender age of ten, Steven’s burgeoning talent was already recognized when he won his first art competition, a testament to the future that lay ahead.

 Formal Training and Early Success